 When two people decide to go their separate ways and children are involved, it can be a highly emotional situation.

 In Nassau County, Anthony J. LoPresti, Attorney at Law and his firm, strive to create positive custody and visitation plans that are in the children’s best interest and are also convenient for you as a parent.

 Our attorneys work with the parents, psychologists and other professionals to determine who is most suitable to act as the proper legal custodian of the children after a divorce.

 What Should You Not Do During Custody Battle?

-When attempting to win custody, it is necessary to show a determination to work with your ex.
+When attempting to win custody in Nassau County, it is necessary to show a determination to work with your ex.